arianitu/postgres-statefulset/config/README.md

 Now the elastos/ubuntu containers are running with sleep time of 10,000 seconds during which you can complete server setups and start ipfs, hive and carrier nodes (after compiling on the nodes).

+Please note that in the following all the compiling and installing needs to happen inside the containers.

+So, before starting to follow any instructions make sure you are inside the relevant pod (whose id you obtain by inspecting `watch microk8s kubectl get pods`) by running:

+`microk8s kubectl exec -it ipfs1-6d4ccbdd56-bqbkc`  -- please replace ipfs1 id with your own value.

+You should ignore the presence of the elastos-smartweb-service folder inside the container, as this is there for convenience only in the other case.

+Similar commands should be issued before installing Hive and Carrier, so they are installed inside pods, not directly onto a node.

 Hive is the Elastos file storage system and relies on IPFS nodes to function.
 You require at least 2 ipfs nodes to obtain a private network which is consensus-capable.

 For ipfs compilation and installation please follow: